hyperf/hyperf/doc/en/component-guide/configprovider.md

 # ConfigProvider mechanism

-The ConfigProvider mechanism is a very important mechanism for Hyperf componentization，`Decoupling between components` 和 `Component independence` and `Component reusability` It is based on this mechanism to be realized.
+The ConfigProvider mechanism is a very important mechanism for Hyperf componentization，`Decoupling between components` and `Component independence` and `Component reusability` It is based on this mechanism to be realized.

 # What is ConfigProvider mechanism?